mspnp/interruptible-workload-on-spot/README.md

    ```

    > **Warning**
    > It takes few minutes to dump the traced messages into log analytics.
-You could choose waiting some time before executing the query or just go to Azure Portal at your Application Insights Live Metrics instance.
+You could choose to wait some time before executing the query or just go to Azure Portal and access the Application Insights Live Metrics instance.

 1. Start the stopped Spot VM.